NGxDTV/NG-Anti-CORS/README.md

 - Only stores your preferences for enabled domains

 ⚠️ **Security Notice**: This plugin is intended for development and testing purposes.
 Disable it when visiting sensitive websites as it affects the browser's security mechanisms.

+## Version History 📝

+### Version 1.1
+- **Critical Fix**: Corrected the core behavior of the extension.
+Previously, the extension was incorrectly blocking CORS when disabled.
+Now it correctly does not modify browser behavior when disabled.
+- **Improved UI Labels**: Updated status messages and notifications to accurately reflect the extension's functionality

+### Version 1.0
+- Initial release

 ## Contributing 🤝